devjusty/export-urls-and-meta/README.md

 ## Description

-The Export URLs and Meta plugin is a custom WordPress plugin designed to export a CSV file containing information about published pages.
+The Export URLs and Meta plugin is a WordPress plugin designed to export a CSV file containing information about published pages.
 It includes the page title, URL, Yoast meta title, meta description, post type, and publish status.

+## Features

+- Export URLs, titles, and meta descriptions of published pages
+- Select specific post types to include in the export (pages, posts, products)
+- Option to include product category pages (requires WooCommerce)
+- Add character count for titles and descriptions in the CSV
+- Choose the publish status of the exported posts (published, drafts, private, all)

 ## Installation